5 Charismatic Examples of Sales Videos to Empower your Sales TeamBy Lydia Cockerham | 12:28 PM on September 25, 2017

 Sales videos can even help with broader outreach efforts, although they need to be used slightly differently.
 Fed up of cold calling?
 Then try a warm video instead.

 A prospecting video like this is much more personal than an equivalent email, even though the message might be pretty much the same.
-In this example Brian sent a short, simple video to lots of content marketers around Seattle — but thanks to how upfront and friendly it was, it didn't feel cold at all.
+In this example Morgan sent a short, simple video to someone she wanted to start a conversation with — but thanks to how upfront and friendly it was (plus all its personal touches), it didn't feel cold at all.